apinzone/apinzone.github.io/projects.md

   ➤Exploring use of game footage and player-level data to predict player and team fatigue with machine learning classifiers (Python, R)

 **Open-Source HRV Program**
-➤ Development of a peak detection Python algorithm to precisely calculate time- and frequency-domain HRV from raw ECG signals
+➤ Development of a peak detection Python algorithm to precisely calculate time- and frequency-domain HRV from raw ECG signals as well as baroreflex sensitivity from comparison of RRI time series and corresponding time series of PPG-derived blood pressure waves.
 ➤ Future goals:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;▪ Add sequencing-method derived baroreflex sensitivity calculations<br>
+&nbsp;&nbsp;&nbsp;&nbsp;▪ Publication of a validation study<br>
 ➤ Check out the project on [GitHub](https://github.com/apinzone/OS_HRV/)!

 **Science Communication: Healthspan**